 But the amygdala can’t distinguish between:

-So it treats all three as present threat.
-Your amygdala stays hyperactive.
+So the amygdala treats all three as present threat.
+The amygdala stays hyperactive.
 Your nervous system remains in low-grade activation.
 Your body perceives danger constantly.

-This is adaptive in the days and weeks following trauma.
+This hypervigilance is adaptive in the days and weeks following trauma.
 Your brain is keeping you safe by staying alert.
-But when this persists for months and years, hyperactivity becomes pathological.
-It exhausts your nervous system.
-It suppresses executive function.
-It prevents optimal recovery.
+But when this response persists for months and years, hyperactivity becomes pathological.
+Chronic activation exhausts your nervous system, suppresses executive function, and prevents optimal recovery.

 The Prefrontal Cortex: Your Executive Function Center

-When the prefrontal cortex is fully activated, it can moderate amygdala responses.
+When the prefrontal cortex is fully activated, this region can moderate amygdala responses.
 “That noise isn’t a threat.
 That person isn’t dangerous.
 We’re safe right now.”
 The prefrontal cortex provides context and rationality that the amygdala lacks.

 But under chronic threat activation from the amygdala, the prefrontal cortex gets suppressed.
 Resources flow to the amygdala.
 Executive function diminishes.
-People in chronic threat states show reduced prefrontal activation on brain scans—measurable changes in how the brain is functioning.
+Individuals in chronic threat states show reduced prefrontal activation on brain scans—measurable changes in how the brain is functioning.
+According to Arnsten (2022), prolonged stress exposure leads to dendritic retraction in prefrontal cortex neurons while simultaneously strengthening amygdala dendritic arborization, creating a self-reinforcing cycle that requires deliberate intervention to reverse.

 Recalibrating the System: Practical Strategies

-Recalibrating threat-detection doesn’t mean eliminating the amygdala’s response.
-It means achieving healthy balance where the prefrontal cortex can exercise its moderating influence.
+Recalibrating threat-detection doesn’t mean eliminating the amygdala’s response but rather achieving healthy balance where the prefrontal cortex can exercise its moderating influence over automatic survival reactions.
+This recalibration involves systematically strengthening prefrontal cortex activation while gradually reducing the amygdala’s lowered threshold for threat detection through repeated exposure to safety cues.

 Strategy 1: Prefrontal Activation Through Breathing — Deliberate, conscious breathing activates the prefrontal cortex.
 This is neurologically measurable.
 When you do slow, deep breathing, your prefrontal cortex literally activates more.
 This gradually shifts amygdala-prefrontal balance.